Framing Difficulties in Quantum Mechanics: Content error

 The second part of this statement can be considered as correct if no measurement has been actually performed on the system (similar to the context of the problem in part A).
 For a system in a superposition state, if the system is prepared $n$ times in the exact same way and each time a measurement is made on the system, one can find the number of times that the energy measurement yields $E_{1}$, and the number of times that the energy measurement yields $E_{2}$.
 However, as soon as an energy measurement is made, the system collapses into one of the energy eigenstates and repeating the energy measurement yields the same result as the first measurement.

 This student somehow decides that their knowledge of state collapse is not applicable here and a measurement possibly yields multiple possible energy values.
-For us, the key is in the student's usage of the word ``although''.
 This student uses the word ``although'' to put these two ideas in opposition to each other.
-This student needs to activate more content on what information the problem statement provides about the system before and after an energy measurement, as well as on repeating an energy measurement on the system.
+This student needs to activate more content from the information that the problem statement provides about the system before and after an energy measurement as well as repeated energy measurements to the system.

 In the study by Singh et al. \cite{Singh2015, Singh2008} they showed that students have difficulty with the \textit{time development of the wave function after measurement of an observable} (Cn7).
 Students were asked about the wave function a long time after measurement of energy $E_{2}$ for an electron in an infinite square well.
 Some of the students stated similar responses that ``If you are talking about what happens at the instant you measure the energy, the wave function will be $\phi_{2}$, but if you wait long enough it will go back to the state before the measurement."
-The first part of the response suggests that the student is able to correctly relate the measured energy eigenvalue to the associated eigenstate of the system $\phi_{2}$, by activating the resource of an instant measurement.
+The first part of the response suggests that the student is able to correctly relate the measured energy eigenvalue to the associated eigenstate of the system $\phi_{2}$ by activating the resource of an instant measurement.
 However, the student does not further investigate the idea that long after the measurement only a phase will be added to the eigenstate, which does not change the state of the system to any other combination of eigenstates; the system will not ``go back to the state before the measurement."

 \begin{dtable}{Difficulties that exhibit content error in simpler problems.
 These difficulties are labeled ``C'' for content errors; and ``n'' because their problems require no shifting.
 The ordering of the difficulties in the table is for labeling purposes only and does not represent a hierarchy.} Cn1 & Incorrect belief that the time evolution of a wave function is always via an overall phase factor of the type $e^\frac{-iEt}{\hbar}$ & \cite{Singh2015}\\